DavidGilson24/FaceDetection-MATLAB/README.md

 ## Prerequisites

 - MATLAB (Version R2019b or later)
-- MATLAB Support Package for USB Webcams and Image Acquisition Toolbox Support Package for OS Generic Video Interface
+- Image Acquisition Toolbox Support Package for OS Generic Video Interface
 - Computer Vision Toolbox for MATLAB
 - A working webcam connected to your computer